(Redirected from Hernan Iribarren)

-Hernán Iribarren made his major league debut in his 7th professional season in 2008.
-His minor league career has been notable for good batting averages at every level and a horrendous stolen base success rate.
+Hernán Iribarren made his major league debut in his 7th professional season, with the Milwaukee Brewers in 2008.
+His minor league career was notable for good batting averages at every level and a horrendous stolen base success rate.

 Iribarren moved to the AZL Brewers in 2004 and put up an amazing .439/.490/.630 and led the Arizona League in average, hits (83), triples (9), total bases, slugging and OBP.
 He led AZL second basemen in putouts (113), assists (142) and double plays (31).
 He was 88 points ahead of the runner-up in the batting race, Lisandro Disla.
 He also recorded the second-highest average in league history, behind Tim McWilliam.
 He was named the league MVP and All-Star second baseman.
 Baseball America rated him as the league's #2 prospect after Matt Tuiasosopo.
 He also played for the Beloit Snappers, hitting .373/.410/.657.

 In 2005, Hernán hit .290/.360/.379 with 38 stolen bases and 15 times caught stealing for the West Virginia Power.
 Baseball America rated him as the South Atlantic League's best defensive second baseman.
 He had led SAL second basemen in putouts (255), assists (367) and errors (31).
 He played in the 2005 Futures Game, going 1 for 4 with a run as the World Team's DH and #8 batter in a 4-0 win.